beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

    i.
 Run hx711.py to see if there are any errors.
 If so you will probably just have to "Sudo pip install" something.

    ii.
-Run test.py to see if there are any errors.
+Run example.py to see if there are any errors.
 If so you will probably just have to "Sudo pip install" something.
 If there are no errors you should be met with some numbers that increase up as you push on the sensors/scale.
-If this is the case, set your reference unit by following the directions in example.py. (you will use the same reference unit in weighttracker.py)
+If this is the case, set your reference unit by following the directions in example.py comments. (you will use the same reference unit in weight_tracker.py)

   ### 4. Using the LCD